 Goal #2: Make It Tidier & More Functional

-Before, the TV sat on the wall opposite the bay window, which meant that one person – and one person only – could sit comfortably and watch the box.
+Before, the TV sat on the wall opposite the bay window, which meant that one person – and one person only – could sit and watch comfortably.
 There’s only one wall big enough for the sofa to sit on, which meant the only good place for the TV was above the fireplace.
 It’s not the prettiest, but this one switch made the biggest functional change in the whole living room makeover.
-Now, at least three peeps can watch comfortably from the sofa.
+Now, at least three can watch comfortably from the sofa.

 Side Table – West Elm